scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 volume trace for the post-EOC time.
 The only difference is that the non-reactive pressure trace is used after the EOC instead of the reactive pressure trace.
-Once the volume trace is generated, it can be applied to a simulation by concatenating the volume trace of the compression stroke and the post-EOC volume trace together and following the procedure outlined previously.
+Once the volume trace is generated, it can be applied to a simulation by concatenating the volume trace of the compression stroke and the post-EOC volume trace together and following the procedure outlined in `Calculating the EOC Temperature`_.
 For consistency, the ignition delay in a reactive simulation is defined in the same manner as in the reactive experiments, as the maxima of the time derivative of the pressure trace.
 This procedure has been validated experimentally by measuring the temperature in the reaction chamber during and after the compression stroke.
 The temperature of the reactants was found to be within :math:`\pm`\ 5 K of the simulated temperature :cite:`Das2012a,Uddi2012`.

 Implementation of UConnRCMPy
 ----------------------------